Bgeninatti/pythonium/README.md

 ## Metrics

-Providing the ``--metrics`` arguments, pythonium creates a report with several metrics of the game.
+By providing the ``--metrics`` arguments pythonium creates a report with several metrics of the game.
 This is specially useful to evaluate the performance of your players, and know their strengths and wekenesses.

 ```